gerph/riscos-prminxml-tool/README.md

 * The `xsltproc` tool
 * The `xmllint` tool

-For installation on RISC OS you will require:

-* A copy of `perl5`
+For RISC OS, these components are all supplied with the distribution.
+Updated versions of the XSLTProc and XMLLint if needed can be found at:

 * `xsltproc`: https://github.com/gerph/libxslt/releases
 * `xmllint`: https://github.com/gerph/libxml2/releases